alexanderbnelson/tempo-myabode/README.md

-# Partner Magic Link User Flow
+# Tempo × myAbode User Onboarding Flow

 ## Overview
 This document describes the user journey for myAbode users becoming Tempo customers through a partner organization&apos;s magic link system.
 The flow enables seamless transition from partner platforms to Tempo with automatic account creation, authentication, and partner benefits.